AbateLab/Pump-Control-Program/README.md

   - Status bar (running vs. stopped)

-Defines "run update" function that enables adjustment of flow rates while currently running Defines "syringe update" function that enables adjustment of syringe parameters if flow rates are stopped Defines "priming" function that allows for
+Defines "run update" function that enables adjustment of flow rates while currently running

+Defines "syringe update" function that enables adjustment of syringe parameters if flow rates are stopped

+Defines "prime pumps" function that allows for initialization, termination of priming syringes

+Defines shutdown paramaters

 ### set_pump_number.py

+Links pump number to a particular syringe pump; prints that number on interface